Matching MBA and JD Students with Philadelphia’s Nonprofit Organizations

 - attend and actively participate in a two-day training in April

-- meet with a coordinator for a 1-on-1 during the board matching process
+- meet with staff for a 1-on-1 during the board matching process

 - attend the annual end-of-year dinner